Orange-Cyberdefense/GOAD/ad/NHA/README.md

 - Flags are disposed on each machine, try to grab all.
 Be careful all the machines are up to date with defender enabled.
 - Some exploits needs to modify path so this lab is not very multi-players compliant (unless you do it as a team ;))
-- Obviously do not cheat by looking at the passwords in the recipe files, the lab must start without user to full compromise.
+- Obviously do not cheat by looking at the passwords and flags in the recipe files, the lab must start without user to full compromise.

 - Install :

 ```bash
 ./goad.sh -t install -l NHA -p virtualbox -m docker
 ```

-- Once install finish disable vagrant user to avoid cheat :
+- Once install finish disable vagrant user to avoid using it :

 ```bash
 ./goad.sh -t disablevagrant -l NHA -p virtualbox -m docker